 A Digital Twin of Central in 3D

-In this project, for the commemoration of HCC's 50 Anniversary, in partnership with SKANSKA Inc., students in the Architectural Engineering COE will learn to use lidar and photogrammetry technology on the recreation of Central's digital twin using industry-standard Autodesk apps and drone technology.
+For the commemoration of HCC's 50 Anniversary, in partnership with SKANSKA Inc., students in the Architectural Engineering COE will learn to use lidar and photogrammetry technology on the recreation of Central's digital twin using industry-standard Autodesk apps and drone technology.

 Located in a quiet part of Midtown on the edge of the Museum District, Houston Community College’s scenic Central Campus rewards the curious visitor with architectural eye candy and local history.
 Leading to the dominating Doric columns of the San Jacinto Memorial Building, a classical revival and art deco masterwork that would be a welcomed addition to any top-tier institution, is a timeline walkway chronicling the building’s evolution as home to six different educational institutions over its 100-plus years, briefly include the University of Houston.